-- where the frontage of an allotment to a local public road is less than 30m, one only access driveway. - where the frontage of an allotment to a local public road is 30m or more, a second access driveway will be considered on merit. - where the allotment has a frontage to a second local public road, one additional access driveway to the second local road frontage will be considered on merit, based on Council's consideration of the site constraints.
+- where the frontage of an allotment to a local public road is less than 30m, one only access driveway. - where the frontage of an allotment to a local public road is 30m or more, a second access driveway will be considered on merit. - where the allotment has a frontage to a second local public road, one additional access driveway to the allow cars to enter and exit the site in a forward direction.
+The proposed driveway design complies with all relevant Australian Standards and has been appropriately designed to provide adequate sight distance to maximise pedestrian and vehicular safety.
+Refer to Driveway Plan prepared by Amuna Civil Engineering Pty Ltd.